WWE offers a wide variety of consumer products through a licensing program and an integrated direct sales effort.

 WWE Books has placed 23 titles on “The New York Times Best Sellers” list since 1999, including DK's WWE Encyclopedia.
 With DK as our core publisher and key partners Bendon, Papercutz and Becker & Mayer, WWE's publishing slate includes Superstars bios; historical guides; children’s books; sticker books; coloring books, comic books; graphic novels and many others.

-WWE Home Video released seven new titles in the third quarter of 2013, all of which were released on DVD, Blu-ray and electronically.
-According to Nielsen Video Scan (through September 30, 2013), WWE had 10 of the top 10 titles in the Sports charts in 2013, and has a commanding Number One position and 44 percent market share in the Sports category.
+WWE Home Video released seven new titles in the first quarter of 2014, all of which were released on DVD, electronically and 3 were released on Blu-ray.
+According to Nielsen Video Scan (through March 31, 2014), WWE had all of the top 10 titles in the Sports charts in the first quarter of 2014, and has a commanding Number One position and 44 percent market share in the Sports category.

 Outside the United States, our new home video productions and catalog titles are distributed through international licensing agreements in the UK, Ireland, Italy, Austria, Switzerland, France, Germany, Greece, Portugal, Spain, Belgium, Holland, Canada, Japan, India, Australia, Singapore, Malaysia, Thailand, New Zealand, Brunei, South Africa, Mexico, Central America and the Middle East territories.

 The company's magazine division consists of WWE Magazine, WWE Specials and WWE Kids magazine.